 It can be tricky to truly know if what you’re feeling is actually the label that you’ve learned to give it.
-I meet people all the time who have no idea that they are carrying around a ton of shame and anger.
+I have worked with many clients who have no idea that parts of them are carrying around a lot of shame and anger.
 It is also very common for people who, after some honest searching, realize that they have no idea what love actually feels like.
 They’ve always thought they knew what love felt like, but realize that they’ve never actually felt it.
 None of these experiences are wrong or bad, they are merely opportunities for new information to be learned.